-- refer to a debt collector
+- referral to a debt collector

-- legal action
+- legal action.

 There are different approaches for different situations.
 The point is this: if you are an individual or small business then you are probably nowhere near the court action stage.
-They are probably not even looking for you, and even when if it gets to legal action (which I’ve seen 3 times in 1500 clients during my career) then it’s not a police/jail matter anyway.
+They are probably not even looking for you and even when if it gets to legal action (which I’ve seen 3 times in 1,500 clients during my career) then it’s not a police/jail matter anyway.